pannuhuone/Voron-CANBus/update_klipper.md

 You can update Klipper to MCU by using Kiauh.
 You can find instructions for installing Kiauh from [Github](https://github.com/dw-0/kiauh).

 * Build Klipper

 ![image](https://github.com/pannuhuone/Voron-CANBus/assets/5571703/ce405511-f9f6-4243-a542-6cb86486ff07)

 ![image](https://github.com/pannuhuone/Voron-CANBus/assets/5571703/315d69ca-56a1-4383-9391-e60880979268)

-> [!WARNING]
-> This section (update MCU) is work in progress.
-I haven't done the update yet and I need to verify the flow and commands.

 ## Updating the Katapult (formerly know as CANboot)